Living in Seoul as a Digital Nomad: A Complete Guide

 You can also find many good Japanese places.
 However, they are usually more expensive than Korean, American, and Vietnamese-inspired lunch joints.

 Koreans also love their coffee shops.
-There are countless cozy places where you can work during the day while enjoying brunch, having tea, or sipping your coffee.
-While many sites have a European feel, the coffee and brunch recipes are more American-inspired.
+You can work during the day while enjoying brunch, tea, or coffee in countless cozy places.

 Read also: 13 Best Korean Subscription Boxes